 Take the United States: between their favourite shows, the latest music videos, and the unique combination of channels and creators they increasingly follow in spaces like YouTube and Instagram, our American friends spend upwards of six hours streaming video every day, according to a report by market research giant Nielsen.

-And it’s not just the U.S. who are breaking out the popcorn.
-Recent industry data reveals that ‘online video penetration is near universal in a number of leading online markets.’
-Popular streaming service Netflix’s revenue amounted to almost £8.9 billion in 2017, while ‘the most regularly watched categories of YouTube audiences in the U.S. were videos uploaded by people or brands’.
+And it’s not just the U.S. that's breaking out the popcorn.
+Recent industry data reveals that "online video penetration is near universal in a number of leading online markets".
+Popular streaming service Netflix’s revenue amounted to almost £8.9 billion in 2017, while "the most regularly watched categories of YouTube audiences in the U.S. were videos uploaded by people or brands".

 In the business world, this means a huge opportunity to not only reach more of your target buyers around the clock but engage with them in standout ways.
 So why aren’t more of us pressing record?